Images of Early Stages of Grape Powdery Mildew mycelium (before formation of conidia).

 Direct infection during flowering has perhaps the most potential to be damaging, where the infection remains dormant/latent awaiting sugar accumulation within the berry and rain event/s to set it off – leading to end of season bunch botrytis or slip skin.
 Click here for a presentation from Dr Gareth Hill, Plant and Food Research with excellent images of latent botrytis infection before any visible symptoms and also examines between botrytis, slipskin and water.

-Another major pathway is where botrytis is a secondary disease where the berry skin has been previously weakened say following a powdery mildew infection, or less commonly where there is physical damage caused by insects.
+Another major pathway is where botrytis is a secondary disease where the berry skin has been previously weakened say following a powdery mildew infection, or also commonly where there is physical damage caused by insects, such as leafroller caterpillar.

-Good cultural control begins with good pruning, leading to well balanced and even fruiting through the vine, avoiding heavy growth in the head or at end of canes.
+Good cultural control begins with good pruning, including early shoot thinning of unwanted shoots in the head or doubles/unders on canes.
+This leads to well balanced and even fruiting through the vine, avoiding heavy growth in the head or at end of canes.
 Blowing out flowering trash from the bunches, leaf plucking to allow air movement and quicker drying times, and even mechanical trunk shaking can all assist to lower botrytis risk.

 Well timed fungicidal sprays are also important, and this is where HML32 with additives can be particularly useful as infections from both powdery mildew and botrytis are directly prevented.